Funding for Facility Projects

 Permanent Improvement Fund

 The Permanent Improvement (PI) Fund is designated for addressing building repairs, renovations, maintenance, and other long-term improvements needed for school facilities.
 PI funds are approved through local tax levies, and the district receives an annual budget of approximately $4.5 million for these purposes.
+PI funds are separate from the district's operating fund.

+During the past school year, PI Funds were used for a variety of maintenance projects and safety enhancements.
 Here are highlights from some recent projects that were paid for with PI funds:

-Power washing and sealing at CHS Stadium
+Lighting upgrades at CHS Stadium

 CHS power line replacement

-Normandy Elementary playground equipment
+Driscoll Elementary playground equipment

 Grant Funding